Rehearsing at home

 New Members

-We always welcome new members, so if you share our passion and want to enjoy singing with some of Britain’s leading orchestras under the baton of internationally acclaimed conductors, find out more about how you can join us now!
+We always welcome new members, so if you share our passion and want to enjoy singing in a choir of very high calibre accompanied by some of Britain’s leading orchestras under the baton of internationally acclaimed conductors, find out more about how you can join us now!
 Check our Current Season to see what amazing music you could be singing with us!

 Read more